What's Race Got to Do with It?

 Executive Producer: California Newsreel

-In one sense, What's Race Got to Do with It? is a "sequel" to Skin Deep, California Newsreel's compelling 1995 release which has become a core audiovisual 'text' in student affairs and youth programs across the nation.
-Like Skin Deep, this new film chronicles the experiences of a diverse group of college students - in this case, over the course of a 16-week intergroup dialogue program - as they probe and confront each other about such issues as underrepresentation, the limitations of multiculturalism, social equity, affirmative action, and their own responsibilities for making a difference.
+The film serves as a powerful follow-up to Skin Deep, California Newsreel's compelling 1995 release which has become a core audiovisual resource in student affairs and youth programs across the nation.
+Like its predecessor, this film chronicles the experiences of a diverse group of college students - in this case, over the course of a 16-week intergroup dialogue program - as they probe and confront each other about such issues as underrepresentation, the limitations of multiculturalism, social equity, affirmative action, and their own responsibilities for making a difference.

-This film goes further than Skin Deep however, by showing the incremental learning and attitudinal change that can occur over the course of a sustained dialogue and by illuminating the stark differences that exist between students on the same campus.
+What's Race Got to Do with It? goes further, however, by showing the incremental learning and attitudinal change that can occur over the course of a sustained dialogue, illuminating the stark differences that exist between students on the same campus.

 Major funding provided by Lumina Foundation for Education.
 Additional funding provided by the Akonadi Foundation, Nu Lambda Trust and the Eastman Fund.